gc-da11yn/gc-da11yn.github.io/src/pages/en/ms-office/365/accessible-pdf-documents-in-microsoft-365.md

 		23 techniques for solving specific WCAG violations, mostly forms and tables (100 pages, 2016)</li>
 	<li><a href="https://webaim.org/techniques/foxit/">WebAIM: Foxit and PDF Accessibility</a><br>
 		An article by WebAIM that outlines how to make accessible PDFs with Foxit PDF Editor (4 pages, 2019)</li>
-	<li><a href="http://www.uottawa.ca/respect/sites/www.uottawa.ca.respect/files/fss-fixing-accessibility-errors-in-pdfs.pdf">10 common accessibility errors with solutions</a><br>
-		The product of reviewing over 1500 PDF documents, this guide from the University of Ottawa provides more details including screenshots about solving common issues (24 pages, 2014)</li>
 	<li><a href="https://www.foxitsoftware.com/support/tutorial/">Foxit PDF Editor Instructional Videos</a></li>
 </ul>